7 Ways to IMPROVE MEMORY & PROBLEM-SOLVING SKILLS with gaming

 Working Memory: Board games often require players to hold multiple pieces of information in their minds at once.
 For example, remembering the rules, tracking moves, and planning strategies all rely on working memory.
 Regular engagement in board games strengthens this cognitive function, enabling individuals to process, store, and manipulate information more efficiently in various contexts.

 Board games to try: Literally ANY game you haven’t played before!
 Learning new games challenges working memory.
-However, I’d also recommend checking out this selection that require you to learn and recall information: Labyrinth, Robo Rally, Sheriff of Nottingham, Nuns on the Run, Unlock!
+However, I’d also recommend checking out this selection that require you to learn and recall information: Enchanted Forest, Labyrinth, Robo Rally, Sheriff of Nottingham, Nuns on the Run, Unlock!

 Also: Dungeons & Dragons and other TTRPGs